andrew/ultimate-awesome/README.md

 - [awesome-electric-vehicles](https://github.com/gmxavier/awesome-electric-vehicles) - Awesome list of Electric Vehicles and Resources for EV enthusiasts like yourself!.
 - [awesome-sre-tools](https://github.com/gorkemozlu/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering tools.
 - [awesome-playgrounds](https://github.com/govindarajanv/awesome-playgrounds) - Links to playgrounds.
+- [gamedev-free-resources](https://github.com/gravitygamesinc/gamedev-free-resources) - This repository offers free assets for game developers, including 2D and 3D art, sound effects, music, and more, all at no cost. .
 - [game-dev-news](https://github.com/gravitygamesinc/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .
 - [personal-awesome-list](https://github.com/GTagent/personal-awesome-list) - Awesome list i reference.
 - [awesome-design-patterns](https://github.com/Guruscode/awesome-design-patterns) - Forked for design patterns.